 As the pace of digitalization accelerates, so too must channel enablement.
 It must constantly reinvent itself so that vendors and partners can keep an edge over their competitors.
-Every time technology changes, so too must the lingo and topics that enablement focuses on.
+Similarly, every time technology changes, the lingo and focus of sales channel enablement must also be adapted.

 Comprehensive Channel Enablement Providers

 Nowadays, some organizations that specialize in providing channel enablement events, like PDAgroup, also provide comprehensive enablement services covering everything from A to Z to channel organizations and their partners.
-Whether it is finding a venue, organizing the catering, managing sign-ups prior to the event and sign-ins on event day, or ensuring that the proper equipment, comfortable facilities, and technology are available for trainers and participants, companies that specialize in enablement are experts at planning channel enablement events in a way that maximizes the learning experience for sales, presales, and other employees at partner organizations.
+Whether it is finding a venue, organizing the catering, managing sign-ups prior to the event and sign-ins on event day, or ensuring that the proper equipment, comfortable facilities, and technology are available for trainers and participants, companies that specialize in enablement are experts at planning channel enablement events.
+Comprehensive channel enablement providers manage training events in a way that maximizes the learning experience for sales, presales, and other employees at partner organizations.
 Thus, both partners and channel organizations profit from the process in the long-run.

 Enhanced Lead Nurturing